for students serious about getting a head start in their career

 You will receive individual guidance with your own career coach.

 We have negotiated a reduced cost of $500 for this 10 week program (a $500 discount).
-Additionally, full financial assistance is available through the Carroll School .
+Additionally, full financial assistance is available through the Carroll School.
 Simply indicate on the application for Modern Guild that you will be applying for financial aid and we will verify your eligibility.
+The learning goals are similar to that of the on-campus sophomore accelerator class, there are some differences and some enhanced features of doing Modern Guild, the main one being the private career coach and the "industry expert" meetings.

 For the fall of 2014 the deadline is September 19th, any CSOM student who applies will be accepted.
 The fall program will begin September 29, so you can finish the curriculum by Thanksgiving.